MagpieBridge/MagpieBridge/README.md

 </p>

 ## What is MagpieBridge?
 MapgieBridge is a framework for integrating Static Analyses into IDEs and Editors with the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/specification).
 It is a part of the [FutureSoot](http://sable.github.io/soot/future-soot/) project.
-MagpieBridge offers a default implementation of a language server---`MagpieServer` which runs analysis; a default TextDocumentService--`MagpieTextDocumentService` which handles requests like didOpen, didChange, didSave; a default WorkspaceService--`MagpieWorkspaceService` which handles different kinds of code actions and many other useful APIs for static analysis.
-For more information, please read:
+MagpieBridge offers a default implementation of a language server---`MagpieServer` which runs analysis; a default TextDocumentService--`MagpieTextDocumentService` which handles common LSP requests; a default WorkspaceService--`MagpieWorkspaceService` which handles different kinds of code actions and many other useful APIs for static analysis.
+Find more information in the following:

 - There is a [talk](https://youtu.be/6MLlOEsPW1k) at SOAP 2020 about MagpieBridge, the slides of the talk can be found [here](https://github.com/linghuiluo/linghuiluo.github.io/blob/master/soap-talk.pdf).
+- Tutorials on our [wiki](https://github.com/MagpieBridge/MagpieBridge/wiki) page.
 - The paper [MagpieBridge: A General Approach to Integrating Static Analyses into IDEs and Editors](https://drops.dagstuhl.de/opus/volltexte/2019/10813/pdf/LIPIcs-ECOOP-2019-21.pdf) (ECOOP 2019).
 - A [Poster](https://linghuiluo.github.io/ECOOP19MagpieBridgePoster.pdf) is also available.